Great Synagogue (Oświęcim): Old synagogue

-The first mention of the synagogue in Oświęcim dates back to 1588.
-It was probably established around that year.
+The first mention of a Jewish congregation in Oświęcim dates from 1588, when the congregation was probably established.
 Archival documents suggest that a townsman from Oświęcim, Jan Piotraszewski, gave or sold his land to the local Jewish community so that they could build their temple and cemetery.
-The first building was likely constructed from wood.
-This wooden synagogue was probably destroyed during the Swedish deluge.
+The first building was likely a wooden synagogue, that was probably destroyed during the Swedish deluge.

 Over the centuries the building was twice destroyed by fire.
 The first time was on July 6, 1711.
 After this fire, a stone temple was constructed.
 Another fire damaged the building in 1863.

-The Great Synagogue
+Great Synagogue

-The last synagogue, The Great Synagogue, was built in 1873 after the last fire on the site of the pre-existing synagogue.
+The last synagogue, the Great Synagogue, was built in 1873 after the last fire on the site of the pre-existing synagogue.
 Between 1899 and 1900 it was redesigned and rebuilt by the architect Carl Korn.
-The building received a representative, richly decorated facade with elements of Neo-Romanesque, Neo-Gothic and Moorish styles.
+The building received a representative, richly decorated facade with elements of Romanesque Revival, Gothic Revival, Moorish Revival and Rundbogenstil styles.
 The façade of the building was maintained in a representative style, similarly to other synagogues designed by Korn.
 The synagogue was the first building in the city to have electrical lighting installed; the lights were first switched on in 1925.

-The temple was demolished on the night of 29/30 November 1939 by the Nazi soldiers.
+The temple was demolished on the night of 29-30 November 1939 by the Nazi soldiers.
 In 1941, its ruins were demolished, and the area was used to build air-raid shelters.

 After World War II

 After the war, the synagogue was not rebuilt.
-The place where it was standing has been left empty for years.
-It was left as a testimony to the events of the war.
+The place where it was standing was left empty for years, as a testimony to the events of the war.